gana2002/Attendance_Tracker/README.md

 4. I completed the documentation as well as the README and submitted it along with the demo video.
 Adjusting AceHacker Assignments To cater to the assignments provided by the AceHacker platform and also undertake the tasks and suggestions provided by the mentors, I made a separate card where I put these assignments and made sure I was completing them alongside my ongoing sprints.

-### Challenges Faced
+## Challenges Faced
-"If you are not facing challenges while developing an application, you are not considering every possible case for a better experience of your users."
+"If you are not facing challenges while developing an application, you are not considering every possible case for a better experience of your users."<br>
 During the development process I faced the following challenges:
 1. Understanding the working of the backend side of my application as I had never worked with web backend before.
 However, thanks to online communities, stackoverflow, my mentors and friends I was able to find resources which helped me in creating this web application.
 2. Preparing a feature list.
 In the beginning I wanted to build an app like no other and incorporate many features.
 But in the interest of time, I had to narrow down the features to the basic functionalities that are available in an attendance tracking system.

 All these challenges were less of challenges and more of lessons, lessons to help me have an even better development process in the future so that I can incorporate the customers' requests and requirements easily and efficiently.

-### User Interface
+## User Interface

-### Future Scope
+## Future Scope
 1. To make my app more accurate and support large datasets.
 2. To make registrations of the new employees through the front end.
 3. To make it more scalable and user friendly.

-### SUPPORT AND CONTACT
+## SUPPORT AND CONTACT
 * EMAIL: [Gahana R](mailto:writetogahana@gmail.com)